Merge branch 'master' of git+ssh://git.robur.io/robur.io

 Discusses testing software to find bugs before deploying software, including continuous integration solutions and property-based testing.
 Looks at issues of testing frameworks, including common human errors.
 Explains fuzzers - a solution to this important problem in which computers generate inputs and find counter examples to enable more complete code testing and bug finding.

-Confreaks 2017 - [DHCP: ITS MOSTLY YELLING!!](https://www.youtube.com/watch?v=enRY9jd0IJw)
+Confreaks 2017 - [DHCP: IT’S MOSTLY YELLING!!](https://www.youtube.com/watch?v=enRY9jd0IJw)

-Confreaks 2017 - [DHCP: ITS MOSTLY YELLING!!](https://www.youtube.com/watch?v=enRY9jd0IJw)
+Confreaks 2017 - [DHCP: IT’S MOSTLY YELLING!!](https://www.youtube.com/watch?v=enRY9jd0IJw)

 Discusses how the Dynamic Host Configuration Protocol (DHCP) is structured and how it is used in a network.
 Explains how addressing and packet structure (or yelling) in DHCP works to establish a connection, and what can go wrong.
 Looks at tcpdump as a way to examine this yelling along with DHCP options to help establish a quieter and more secure connection.